martinmoene/string-lite/README.md

 ends_with: true if string ends with sub string - string-string
 ends_with: true if string ends with sub string - string-string_view
 ends_with: true if string ends with sub string - string_view-string_view
-ends_with: true if string ends with regular expression - string-regex
-ends_with_re: true if string ends with regular expression - char*-char*
-ends_with_re: true if string ends with regular expression - string-char*
-ends_with_re: true if string ends with regular expression - string-string
-ends_with_re: true if string ends with regular expression - string-string_view
-ends_with_re: true if string ends with regular expression - string_view-string_view
 find_first: position of sub string in string - char*-char
 find_first: position of sub string in string - string-char
 find_first: position of sub string in string - string_view-char